christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 ### STEP 3: RUN the Terraform script

-- Open the env-vars.sh script and edit the Target DB details which will be the DBCS instance we created in Lab 100 or your own existing DBCS instance on which you want to install ORDS and APEX.
+- Open the env-vars.sh script and edit the Target DB details which will be the database instance we created in Lab 100 or your own existing database instance on which you want to install ORDS and APEX.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - **TF_VAR_PathToYourSshPublicKey**: "keys/<"ssh key file name">.pub"